trewq34/auther/README.md

 ### Chromium failed to download

 A common cause for this is a corporate proxy/firewall blocking such downloads.
-To work around this, you can set the `CHROME_BIN` environment variable pointing to your preinstalled Google Chrome, Chromium or Microsoft Edge installation (this will probably work with other Chromium based browsers too, although hasn't been tested).
+To work around this, you can set the `AUTHER_CHROME_BIN` environment variable pointing to your preinstalled Google Chrome, Chromium or Microsoft Edge installation (this will probably work with other Chromium based browsers too, although hasn't been tested).

 Some examples per OS can be seen below